kung-fu-tzu/leonov.github.io/_posts/2012-12-09-linode-lxc.md

 	sudo update-grub-legacy-ec2

 OK, system is ready to be booted with a new kernel.
-Finish with asking linode to use PV-GRUB:
+Finish by asking linode to use PV-GRUB:

 > Enter Linode Configuration Profile in your Linode Manager.
 Change Kernel to pv-grub-x86_32 or pv-grub-x86_64, depending on installed kernel and userspace.